Profile

 - Chinese C-701 / TL-10 family

-The Kowsar cruise anti-ship missile is an Iranian short-range anti-ship missile family built by the Aerospace Industries Organization and associated with the C-701/TL-10 lineage.
-Public reporting describes Kowsar variants with TV or active-radar seekers, land-ship-air launch options, and carriage on IRGC Navy Ashura-class boats.
+The Kowsar cruise anti-ship missile is an Iranian short-range anti-ship missile family built by the Aerospace Industries Organization and associated with the Chinese C-701/TL-10 class.
+Public reporting describes Kowsar variants with television, infrared, or active-radar seeker options and coastal, ship, helicopter, jet, and small-boat launch roles, including C-701 Kowsar carriage on IRGC Navy Peykaap/Zolfaghar craft.

 | Carrier | Carrier type | Carriage evidence |